IDEA-XL/PRESTO/README.md

 bash scripts/pretrain_multi_molecule/stage1.sh
 ```

-This script will pretrain the model using the PubChem caption dataset and save the pretrained model checkpoints.
+This script will pre-train the model using the PubChem caption dataset and save the pretrained model checkpoints.

 ### Stage 2: Domain Incremental Pretraining